imrehg/resin-screenly-ose/README.md

 ### Runtime Settings

-* By default the control Screenly control dashboard exposed on all interfaces, set the [environment variable](https://docs.resin.io/management/env-vars/) `VPN_ONLY` equal to `1` if the control dashboard should be only accessible through the [device public URL](https://docs.resin.io/runtime/runtime/#public-device-urls).
+* `VPN_ONLY`: By default the control Screenly control dashboard exposed on all interfaces, set the [environment variable](https://docs.resin.io/management/env-vars/) `VPN_ONLY` equal to `1` if the control dashboard should be only accessible through the [device public URL](https://docs.resin.io/runtime/runtime/#public-device-urls).